-From Cebu to Tagbilaran City there are daily ferries.
+I’t easy to get from Cebu to Tagbilaran City in Bohol with daily ferries.
 They usually take about two hours.
 There is no need to book in advance as there are several ferry companies running all day.
 You just need to show up at the port and line up in the ticket office to get on the next ferry.

 Why you should NOT swim with whale sharks in Oslob